-In Layman's term, Brute Force Attack involves multiple try and error approach using hundreds of combination to guess the right username or password.
-This is done using powerful algorithms and dictionaries which guesses the password using some kind of context.
+In Layman’s term, Brute Force Attack involves a multiple try and error approach using hundreds of combinations to guess the right username or password.
+This is done using powerful algorithms and dictionaries which guess the password using some kind of context.

 This kind of attack is difficult to execute but it still is one of the popular attacks executed on WordPress sites.
 By default, WordPress does not block a user from trying multiple fail attempts which let a human or bot try thousands of combinations per second.

 How to prevent, and fix Brute Force Attacks